 ― boxall, Friday, 14 October 2011 18:58 (seven years ago) Permalink

 it might be worth using this thread for all notable wikipedia fitba content like their choice free usage images

-― The term “hipster racism” from Carmen Van Kerckhove at Racialicious (nakhchivan), Friday, 20 April 2012 15:39 (six years ago) Permalink
+― The term “hipster racism” from Carmen Van Kerckhove at Racialicious (nakhchivan), Friday, 20 April 2012 15:39 (seven years ago) Permalink

 At the time I posted that Rômulo page it consisted solely of this: